-The war ended with Kuwait becomina from Iraqi control.
-The American President George H. Bush considered this as moral victory and used the term 'New World Order' to describe the nature of the global situation.
-This American action had received global support, including from the Soviet Union.
-China, countries of the NATO, Israel, and the States including Arab Saudi Arabia.
+The war ended with Kuwait becoming free from Iraqi control.
+The then American President H. Bush George considered this as а moral victory and used the term 'New World Order' to describe the the global nature of situation.
+This American action had received global support, including from the Soviet Union, China, countries of the NATO, Israel, and the States Arab including Saudi Arabia.
 The Soviet Union which was facing internal problems disintegrated in 1991.

-Not much opposition was possible against the United States and eventually the meaning of the term 'New World Order' which implied American dominance and leadership in matters of security was accepted at the global level.
+There wasn't much ideological opposition against the United States and eventually the meaning of the term 'New World Order' which implied American dominance and leadership in matters of security was accepted at the global level.
 This was the first expression of the unipolar world order.